Abba The Museum3605 Votes Currently Closed

 - Ferries 80, 82 and Ressels Rederi stop Stockholm Allmanna grand brygg.

 Love this?
-Explore the entire list of things to do in Stockholm before you plan your trip.
+Explore the entire list of places to visit in Stockholm before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Stockholm and book an accommodation of your choice.